dairycultist/peanutbutter-vanilla-plus/README.md

   - Spawn in the nether
   - Drop golden feathers
   - Lay golden eggs
-- Swamp Monster
+- Mummy
+  - Spawns during the day in the desert
-  - Challenging monster
+  - Zombie equivalent

 ### Tweaks